alondraorn/DH150-UX/README.md

 [heuristic-1](https://github.com/priyanapatel57/DH150-UX/blob/master/heuristic%201.png)

 #### Southwest
-Shows the users if they are logged in on the left sidebar menu, with rapid rewards number and rewards points Users are aware when they are selecting their departing/returning flight, but there is no progress bar until after flights are selected
+Shows the users if they are logged in on the left sidebar menu, with rapid rewards number and rewards points <br />
+Users are aware when they are selecting their departing/returning flight, but there is no progress bar until after flights are selected <br />
 Severity rating: 1
-Why:
+Why: Users are relatively aware of their progress in the site despite a few inconsistencies.

 ### 2: Match between system and the real world